Suburban backyard homestead with raised bed garden, chicken coop, and herb containers

 How to Start Homesteading in the Suburbs: A Complete Beginner’s Guide

-- 71% of Americans plan to grow food at home in 2025, and you don’t need acreage to join them (Frontdoor Survey)
+• 71% of Americans plan to grow food at home in 2025, and you don’t need acreage to join them (Frontdoor Survey)

-- Suburban homesteaders reported saving an average of $875/year on groceries just from growing food
+• Suburban homesteaders reported saving an average of $875/year on groceries just from growing food

-- You can raise chickens, grow vegetables, compost, and preserve food on a standard 1/4-acre suburban lot
+• You can raise chickens, grow vegetables, compost, and preserve food on a standard 1/4-acre suburban lot

-- Over 80% of U.S. cities now allow backyard chickens with some form of permit or zoning
+• Over 80% of U.S. Cities now allow backyard chickens with some form of permit or zoning

-- Start with just 3 projects your first year β a raised bed, a compost bin, and herbs β then expand
+• Start with just 3 projects your first year, a raised bed, a compost bin, and herbs, then expand

+You don’t need 40 acres and a tractor to homestead.
+Some of the most productive homesteads I’ve seen fit on a standard suburban lot, complete with chickens, a full vegetable garden, a food preservation setup, and enough herbs to supply the whole neighborhood.
 Suburban homesteading is exploding in popularity.
 According to a 2025 Frontdoor survey, 71% of Americans plan to grow food at home, and 38% are doing it specifically to cut grocery bills.
-With food prices up nearly 3% year over year, growing your own food isn’t just a lifestyle choice β it’s a smart financial move.
+With food prices up nearly 3% year over year, growing your own food isn’t just a lifestyle choice, it’s a smart financial move.
+This guide walks you through everything you need to start homesteading in the suburbs, from what’s legal to what to tackle first.

 What Is Suburban Homesteading?